cimoody/FCND-Motion-Planning/Writeup_README.md

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!
-Below I describe how I addressed each rubric point and where in my code each point is handled.

 ### Explain the Starter Code

 #### 1. Explain the functionality of what's provided in `motion_planning.py` and `planning_utils.py`
 These scripts contain a basic planning implementation that includes...